Amakhosi suffer huge setback ahead of Pirates clash with new signing ruled out

 - Kaizer Chiefs have been hit with a major setback ahead of their mouthwatering Soweto Derby clash against Orlando Pirates this weekend

-- The Glamour Boys need a win to keep the title hopes alive, while the Sea Robbers also need all three points the leve ont
+- The Glamour Boys need a win to keep the title hopes alive, while the Sea Robbers also need all three points as they are both league contenders

 Kaizer Chiefs have provided an injury update ahead of their Soweto Derby clash against Orlando Pirates at the FNB Stadium on Saturday, 28 February 2026.